 Mew, a 15-year-old girl from Chiang Khong, is a very good student and always gets good grades.
 She is in grade 9 now and her dream would be to go to university and become a teacher.
 Mew would like to return to her village and teach at the local primary school.
-It would mean a lot to her to be able to encourage the younger generation in her village to have higher ambitions and to have the courage to believe in their dreams just as she hopes to realize her dream and study at university to become a teacher she would be living proof.
+It would mean a lot to her to be able to encourage the younger generation in her village to have higher ambitions and to have the courage to believe in their dreams just as she hopes to realize her dream and study at university to become a teacher would be living proof.
 She is determined to work as hard as possible to increase her chances of being a successful teacher.
 Since her parents are farmers, they don’t have a regular income and therefore, do not have the means to support her education.

 Koi is a 15-year-old girl who lives with her parents in a mud house in a rural village near Chiang Khong.
 The family has a huge debt which creates a lot of tension.
 Koi’s father suffers from depression and abuses alcohol.
 He has also attempted suicide several times.
-Often Koi is left at home alone because her father is out drinking, and her mother is looking for some comfort at relative’s houses.
+Often Koi is left at home alone because her father is out drinking, and her mother is looking for some comfort at relatives’ houses.
 Koi is currently in 8th grade in secondary school.
 Next year she would like to graduate from 9th grade.
 Her dream is to go to college and become a nurse.
 Later she wants to work as a nurse in the local hospital.
 Many poor people in her village do not have access to free medical care; therefore, with the knowledge and resources she would gain from her nursing training, Koi would voluntarily help the people in need in the village.
-However at the moment she does not see this as a possibility due to her family’s financial struggle.
-Her only hope is to find someone to support her so she can finish school and later attend university so she can lead an independent life afterwards and give back to her community.
+However, at the moment she does not see this as a possibility due to her family’s financial struggle.
+Her only hope is to find someone to support her so she can finish school and later attend university so she can lead an independent life afterward and give back to her community.

 As these girls come from very poor families, it is very ambitious of them to want to go to university.
 The irregular income of their parents makes their goals almost impossible to reach.
-However, the parents of these 3 girls see the importance of an education and understand that their children must reach their full potential by attending university and thus leading a better life for themselves and for their community.
+However, the parents of these 3 girls see the importance of education and understand that their children must reach their full potential by attending university and thus leading a better life for themselves and for their community.

 This education is the best and only chance for these girls to lead a better life where they can live independently and even offer a better future for their community.
-Right now the chances of them graduating from school due to their financial difficulties is still very uncertain which prevents the girls from following any future goals.
+Right now the chances of them graduating from school due to their financial difficulties are still very uncertain which prevents the girls from following any future goals.

 Your donation will have a great impact on the girls’ lives as they could focus on school and their future.